You can configure the PHP settings for each of your Acquia Cloud environments.

 Advanced PHP settings

 The following settings are for advanced users.
-For most websites, you should leave them at their default settings.
+For most applications, you should leave them at their default settings.
 Change them only if you are advised to do so by Acquia Support, or if you are confident that you know what you are doing.
-If you have Acquia Cloud Free, your website runs on a shared server, and you cannot configure your PHP settings.
+If you have Acquia Cloud Free, your application runs on a shared server, and you cannot configure your PHP settings.
 You can upgrade your Acquia Cloud Free subscription to a paid Acquia Cloud subscription.

-Configuring PHP max execution time
+Configuring max execution time

 You can configure the maximum amount of time any PHP process can take.
 If a PHP process does not complete in this amount of time, it fails and sends an error.
 This time limit helps to prevent PHP processes from becoming stuck and unavailable to serve new requests.